TamirShalev/Clouds-Segmentation-Project/README.md

 When the training ends, 2 files named 'weights.pt' and 'log.csv' will appear in your output directory - move 'weights.pt' to your 'weights' directory.

+**Visualizing results:**

+In order to visualize segmentation on training & test images, edit 'predict_all_data.py' file and do the following:
+- In the last code line change the arguments of 'create_mask' to fit the arguments of the recently trained model.
+- Run 'predict_all_data.py'.
+A pickle file named 'seg_results.p' will be created.
+- Run 'helper.py' and wait for it to finish.

+Now in your 'results' directory you can see all the train & test images; for each you can see the original image and mask, and the trained model segmentation of the image.